Frequently Asked Questions

 Customers outside of the US are responsible for all taxes and tariffs required by the laws of their locality.

 • Shipping costs are calculated using the weight of the items and the distance to where you live.
 We use USPS and shipping times vary depending on where you are located.
+EU, Canada, and Australia are a flat rate because the shipping widget doesn’t work with international!

 • We are a very small group and are focusing our efforts and resources on getting the product out into the world to begin with.
 As we grow we will be able to devote more resources to keeping items perpetually in stock.
 We hope to see you there!